evaera/Rocs/docs/index.html.md

 - Compositional system dependency declaration: Systems can depend on one component, all of a set, any of a set, and permutations thereof (`all(foo, any(bar, baz))`)
 - Systems can have multiple dependencies which all have independent hooks
 - Systems are deconstructed when none of their dependencies are met
-- Component can have life cycle methods and functions associated with them independent of systems
+- Components can have life cycle methods and functions associated with them independent of systems

 Rocs is compatible with both Lua and [roblox-ts](https://roblox-ts.github.io).